 Individuals can significantly reduce their risks associated with COVID-19 by getting a booster vaccination.
 For more information about scheduling your vaccine booster go to https://covid-19.ontario.ca/book-vaccine/.
 Although not mandatory, COVID-19 booster rescripts can now be uploaded to MacCheck.

 Masking requirements may differ pending work and/or study location.
-Individuals must follow the site-specific masking requirements.
+Individuals are required to follow site-specific masking requirements.

 Basic hand hygiene practices are important in protecting our overall health.
 Continue to follow good handwashing practices, washing your hands often with warm water and soap for at least 20 seconds or use hand sanitizer with at least 60% alcohol content when water is not available.